schell/mogwai/README.md

 documentation](https://docs.rs/mogwai/).

 ## why
 Rust is beginning to have a good number of frontend libraries.
-Most however, encorporate a virtual DOM with a magical update phase.
-Even in a languague that has performance to spare this step can cause unwanted slowness.
+Many encorporate a virtual DOM with a magical update phase.
+Even in a language that has performance to spare this step can cause unwanted slowness and can be hard to reason about _what_ is updating, exactly.

-`mogwai` lives in a happy space just above "bare metal".
-It does this by providing the tools needed to declare exactly which parts of the DOM change and when.
-These same tools encourage functional progamming patterns like encapsulation over inheritance.

-Channel-like primitives and a declarative view are used to define components and then wire them together.
+In `mogwai`, channel-like primitives and a declarative view builder are used to define components and then wire them together.
 Once the interface is defined and built, the channels are effectively erased and it's functions all the way down.
 There's no performance overhead from vdom, shadow dom, polling or patching.
-So if you prefer a functional style of programming with lots of maps and folds - or if you're looking to go _vroom!_ then maybe `mogwai` is right for you and your team :)
+So if you prefer a functional style of programming with lots of maps and folds - or if you're looking to go _vroom!_ then maybe `mogwai` is right for you :)

-Please do keep in mind that `mogwai` is still in alpha and the API is actively changing.
+Please do keep in mind that `mogwai` is still in alpha and the API is actively changing - PRs, issues and questions are welcomed.

 ### made for rustaceans, by a rustacean
-Another benefit of `mogwai` is that it is Rust-first.
+`mogwai` is a Rust first library.
 There is no requirement that you have `npm` or `node`.
 Getting your project up and running without writing any javascript is easy enough.

 ### performance
 `mogwai` is snappy!
 Here is some very handwavey and sketchy todomvc benchmarketing: